dcunited001/dcunited001.github.io/_posts/2018-12-10-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 Characteristic when considering the surfaces of manifolds, differentially.

+- maxima/minima along the hyperplane (which is like a higher-order cost function of theta-weight configurations of the cost function) in high-dimensional spaces yield regions that are inaccessible to any configuration of theta-weights.  these regions are, to the hyperplane, what white-holes are to black holes. this is why there are major topological connections to be found in optimizing the hyperparameters for machine learning.

 Even the volume of spacetime *is* a surface: a 3D surface in a 4D volume.
 This is perhaps more correctly considered as [2,1]-D surfaces in a [3,1]-D volume, three dimensions of space and one of time.
 This